 Since Taormina is one of the top tourist destinations, you will see a lot of shops and restaurants.
 But the food is something you need to try.
 My favorite dish was a truffle pizza and till this day, I can't get the taste out of my head.
 With every bite, it was getting more and more delicious.
 It was out of this world and so were other dishes such as seafood spaghetti and the prosciutto with melon.
 Yum Yum!

 Sicily has an active volcano called Etna.
 It is the youngest volcano and she is known to have a little temper.
-That's my girl!
+She wouldn't be a woman if she didn't have a temper!
 If you would like to read more about her and the cheapest way to explore it, here is the article - Mount Etna!
 Climbing the active volcano was one of my biggest wishes and I am glad I can mark it off my bucket list.
 It was an experience I will never forget.

 Catania is about an hour drive from Taormina.
 It is also located on the Island.
 This city felt like it was more of a college town.
 There is so much to do here such as the fish market, the Teatro Romano, and Mount Etna.